searel-lab/old_website/content/post/20-12-01-wowchemy-prize/index.md

 ---
-title: Abhishek Kumar Wins Third Place in the National Conference on Climate Change: Agriculture, Biodiversity and Human Health
+title: Abhishek Kumar Wins Third Place in the National Conference on Climate Change- Agriculture, Biodiversity and Human Health
 date: 2020-25-01
 ---